 Many government supported programs require that you find your graduate before applying.
 This is not optional – it is part of the process.

 Some government mechanisms address the business challenges around commercialization.
-The Ontario Centres of Excellence and other training and marketing programs can help provide information and support.

 Not great news.
 I would assume that the same way banks evaluate risk, the government follows suit.
 The government likely sees retail as higher risk, so funding is limited in this case.
-But don’t give up – even diligent effort can discover $50k per year to support growth.
+But don’t give up – even diligent effort can discover $50,000 per year to support growth.

 Focus on regional centres like CFDC and Small Business Centres as well.
 You may also be able to leverage hiring and training funding.

 Dependent on the objectives of the funding program, this could be a significant factor in the approval process.
 Usually this is related to larger programs that establish a repayable loan with at least 50% support from the business.
 Grants for small business and Canadian government funding programs usually stress the importance of job creation, so this may play a more important factor than region depending on the program.

 You should also understand the funding cycle – when funds are available – and build this into your business model.